-This complaint is filed under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-64, against a United States District Judge ("Subject Judge I") and a United States Magistrate Judge ("Subject Judge II").
+This complaint is filed under the Judicial Conduct and Disability Act, 28 U.S.C. §§ 351-64, against a United States District Judge (the "Subject Judge").
 For the reasons discussed below, the complaint will be dismissed.
 The Judicial Conduct and Disability Act provides a remedy if a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."
 28 U.S.C. § 351(a).
 A chief judge may dismiss a complaint if, after review, he or she finds it is not cognizable under the statute, is directly related to the merits of a decision or procedural ruling, or is frivolous or lacks sufficient evidence to raise an inference of misconduct.
 28 U.S.C. § 352(b)(1)(A)(i)-(iii).
-Complainant, a state prisoner, filed a pro se civil rights complaint that was removed to District Court in May 2018.
-Shortly thereafter, Subject Judge II screened the complaint pursuant to the Prison Litigation Reform Act, 28 U.S.C. § 1915A, and issued a report and recommendation recommending that the complaint be dismissed as meritless and malicious.
-Complainant filed objections.
-Subject Judge I has not yet ruled on the report and recommendation or Complainant's objections.
-Over the past several months, Complainant has filed numerous submissions, which appear to be intended to reiterate his objections and request a ruling from Subject Judge I. This complaint of judicial misconduct primarily alleges undue delay on the part of Subject Judge I in resolving Complainant's objections to Subject Judge II's report and recommendation.
+Complainant is a state prisoner.
+He filed a petition for a writ of habeas corpus in December 2014.
+The petition has been fully briefed since June 2017.1 In September 2018, the Subject Judge ordered the matter to be removed from suspense and, in November 2019, directed the clerk of the state court to file the state court record by December 2019.
+The habeas petition remains pending.
+This complaint of judicial misconduct alleges inordinate delay in resolving Complainant's habeas petition.
 Rule 4(b)(2) provides, "[c]ognizable misconduct does not include an allegation about delay in rendering a decision or ruling, unless the allegation concerns an improper motive in delaying a particular decision or habitual delay in a significant number of unrelated cases."
 Rule 4(b)(2), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
-Here, Complainant's objections to the report and recommendation have been pending for nearly a year, which is a significant period of time.
-Complainant has not, however, provided anything to substantiate his belief that this delay is attributable to an improper motive.
-Although he claims that the Subject Judges are "intentionally and willfully sponsoring and/or colluding to allow the delay of justice for a lawful and well-presented Complaint," a careful review of the record reveals no basis for such allegations.
-Accordingly, any allegation of improper motive is subject to dismissal as unsupported by evidence that would raise an inference that misconduct has occurred.1 28 U.S.C. § 352(b)(1)(A)(iii); Rule 11(c)(1)(D), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
-Complainant also sets forth allegations disagreeing with the substance of Subject Judge I's report and recommendation.
-Allegations that question the correctness of a judicial ruling do not constitute cognizable misconduct under the Judicial Conduct and Disability Act.
-Rule 4(b)(1), Rules for Judicial-Conduct and Judicial-Disability Proceedings ("Cognizable misconduct does not include an allegation that calls into question the correctness of a judge's ruling, including a failure to recuse.").
-Complainant's merits-related allegations therefore will be dismissed.
+Complainant's habeas petition has been fully briefed for over two years, which is a significant period of time.
+Complainant has not, however, alleged that this delay is attributable to an improper motive.
+Although Complainant vaguely states that the Subject Judge has engaged in "unethical conduct," a careful review of the record reveals no basis for this claim.
+Any allegation of improper motive is therefore unsupported by evidence 1 After filing the petition, Complainant requested to suspend the proceeding and moved for a continuance, which the Subject Judge granted.
+Complainant then filed a brief in support of the petition in May 2016.
+The state, which was granted two continuances, filed its answer to the petition in February 2017.
+Complainant sought a continuance to file his reply in support of the petition, and ultimately filed the reply in June 2017. that would raise an inference that misconduct has occurred.2 28 U.S.C. § 352(b)(1)(A)(iii); Rule 11(c)(1)(D), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
+Accordingly, Complainant's claim of delay in resolution of his habeas proceeding is non-cognizable and subject to dismissal.
 See 28 U.S.C. § 352(b)(1)(A)(ii); Rules 4(b)(1), 11(c)(1)(B), Rules for Judicial-Conduct and Judicial-Disability Proceedings.
-Based on the foregoing, this complaint will be dismissed pursuant to 28 U.S.C. § 352(b)(1)(A)(ii) and (iii). s/ D. Brooks Smith Chief Judge 1 In the absence of an improper motive, concerns of undue delay should be raised in an appropriate judicial proceeding, such as a petition for a writ of mandamus in the Court of Appeals pursuant to Fed.
+Based on the foregoing, this complaint will be dismissed pursuant to 28 U.S.C. § 352(b)(1)(A)(ii) and (iii). s/ D. Brooks Smith Chief Judge 2 In the absence of an improper motive, concerns of undue delay should be raised in an appropriate judicial proceeding, such as a petition for a writ of mandamus in the Court of Appeals pursuant to Fed.
 R. App.
 P. 21.
 JUDICIAL COUNCIL OF THE THIRD CIRCUIT J.C.
-Nos.
-03-19-90033, 03-19-90034 IN RE: COMPLAINT OF JUDICIAL MISCONDUCT OR DISABILITY ORIGINAL PROCEEDINGS UNDER 28 U.S.C. § 351 ORDER (Filed: June 4, 2019) PRESENT: SMITH, Chief Judge.
+No. 03-19-90070 IN RE: COMPLAINT OF JUDICIAL MISCONDUCT OR DISABILITY ORIGINAL PROCEEDINGS UNDER 28 U.S.C. § 351 ORDER (Filed: December 31, 2019) PRESENT: SMITH, Chief Judge.